-The Simpsons has parodied this trope on more than one occasion.
+The Simpsons, with its broad satire of American pop culture, has parodied this trope on more than one occasion.

-Heritage USA and the Holy Land Experience were parodied with Ned Flanders' theme park Praiseland.
+The episode "I'm Goin' to Praiseland" has Ned Flanders opening a theme park called Praiseland, a parody of Heritage USA and the Holy Land Experience.
 The park quickly becomes a dud, with visitors finding it too focused on Sunday School-style evangelism at the expense of entertainment, until an apparent miracle at the park (actually the result of a dangerous gas leak) causes attendance to skyrocket.